arikast/askbash/README.md

 This means when you type a program name which matches one of the completers, such as "mvn", that you can tab-complete arguments to the program on the command line based on the definitions found in the corresponding completion file (in this case mvn.yml).

-How to install
+How to install and use
 ==============

-Note: these instructions are written using markdown.
-If you are reading this file "raw" then you'll see backtick markings around the code snippets -- these backticks are formatting and are not part of the code!
+*Note: these instructions are written using markdown.
+If you are reading this file "raw" then you'll see backtick markings around the code snippets -- these backticks are formatting and are not part of the code!*

 - First make sure Ruby 2.0+ is installed (tested against 2.0, probably also works with 1.9).